How to

 Platinum Silver

 This is the latest trend in the world of appliance finishes.
-Given that platinum and silver are metals associated with jewellery, we can safely assure you that this matte finish will give a rich and timeless style to your kitchen.
+Given that platinum and silver are metals associated with jewellery, we can safely assure you that this matte finish will give your kitchen a rich and timeless style.

 Red

-How hot are these fireman red refrigerators!
-They make an impression on everyone and can add a lot of style and a colour punch to any room.
+How hot are these fireman-red refrigerators?
+They make an impression on everyone and can add style and a colour punch to any room.

 USEFUL TIP

-White is of course a safe bet since it has long proven its ease of maintenance.
+White is a safe bet since it has long proven its ease of maintenance.

-Slate and black slate colours, as well as stainless steel, are fingermarks, stains and dirt resistant as well.
+Slate, as well as stainless steel, is fingermark, stain and dirt resistant.
 This makes them easy to maintain and to keep clean.

 You are leaning towards a stainless-steel model, but you hesitate?
 Remember to ask if the stainless steel of the refrigerator you are looking at is resistant to stains and fingerprints.
 Check out the following brands for easy-to-clean options: LG, GE and Frigidaire.
-Good to know: our Comerco product range includes an inox care kit to help you clean your stainless fridge.
+Good to know: our Comerco product range includes an inox care kit to help keep your stainless fridge clean.

 05